 The Ultimate Coconut Cream Pie

-This truly is The Ultimate Coconut Cream Pie.
-Cream of coconut adds an extra boost of pure coconut flavor to this coconut pie.
-It’s unbelievably delicious and a great pie to serve at Easter or for all the coconut lovers in your life.
+Cream of coconut adds an extra boost of pure coconut flavor to this Coconut Cream pie.
+It’s unbelievably delicious and a great pie to serve to all the coconut lovers in your life.
 To make it even more special, serve it with a dollop of freshly whipped cream and a garnish of toasted coconut.
 It’s a great pie to make a day in advance, as the flavors are even better the next day!

 Calling all coconut lovers, meet The Ultimate Creamy Coconut Pie.
 I posted this recipe three years ago but felt it was time for some updated pictures, and what better time to revisit it than now, just weeks before Easter.
 Cream of coconut adds SO much pure coconut flavor to this scrumptious pie, and it’s so unbelievably creamy.
 It’s great topped with meringue or homemade whipped cream.
 The younger generation seems to prefer whipped cream over meringue, therefore, that’s what you’ll see on my recipe here.

-Top left – I cooked the sugar, milk, cream of coconut and cornstarch until the mixture came to a boil and started to thicken.
+- Add the sugar, milk, cream of coconut and cornstarch to a heavy sauce pan.
+Cook over medium heat, stirring constantly, until the mixture comes to a boil and starts to thicken.

-Top right – I added about 1/2 of the hot mixture to some slightly beaten egg yolks in a large measuring cup and whisked the mixture vigorously.
+- Add about 1/2 of the hot mixture to some slightly beaten egg yolks in a large measuring cup and whisk the mixture vigorously.
 This is called tempering the eggs.
 This prevents the eggs from turning into cooked scrambled eggs.

-Bottom left – I added the tempered egg mixture back to the pan and brought the mixture back to a boil over medium heat.
-I cooked it for about 1 minute and removed the pan from the heat.
+- Add the tempered egg mixture back to the pan and bring the mixture back to a boil over medium heat.
+Cook it for about 1 minute, stirring constantly, and remove the pan from the heat.

-Bottom right – I added some butter and vanilla and mixed everything together.
+- Add the butter and vanilla and mixed everything together.

 If you love coconut, check out these other delicious recipes…